Hello. I just bought your plugin. And I was wondering if it's possible to combine items from different catagories? (Example: Item x Weapon)

 This plugin is compatible with the VisuStella Plugin Suite, but does not require it to run.

 The Additive ingredients feature of this plugin requires YEP_ItemCore to function, and as such also requires my compatibility patch to get that working correctly in RMMZ.
 This plugin should be loaded after those two.
 For maximum compatibility, load the ItemCore plugin near the top of your load order, after the VS_CoreEngine plugin if you are using it, and then load my compatibility patch directly after it in the load order.
-Load the crafting system after any tier 1 VS plugins you might be using, like the below image.

 - This plugin may be used in commercial or non-commercial projects.
 With credit to me, Ramza.